conjugateprior/pol345.student/README.md

 the trash and keep the RStudio one.
 Things will be less confusing that way.

 ## Install RStudio

+The second piece of software we will install is RStudio, which will be provide a nice interface with R.

 Go to [Rstudio's download page](https://www.rstudio.com/products/rstudio/download/) and find the section `RStudio Desktop`.
 We have already done step 1, so proceed to step 2 and download Rstudio for your operating system.

 If, in the steps above, you allowed R and RStudio to put an icon on your desktop then you now have two.
 Put R’s icon in